-Welcome to the website dedicated to my racing related artwork and limited edition prints of motor racing related subject matter.
+Welcome to the website dedicated to my motor racing related artwork and limited edition prints of Formula 1 related subject matter.

-This website contains an online shop for the small number of prints which remain from some of my limited edition prints, mostly from the 1990's, plus a gallery of selected original works produced for exhibition or for private commission.
+This website contains an online shop for the F1 and other motor racing prints which remain from my limited edition print collection, mostly from the 1990's, plus a gallery of selected original works produced for exhibition or for private commission.
 I hope you enjoy looking through my artwork.

 During the 90's Simon became widely known for work with a motor racing theme, and his limited edition prints featuring Formula 1 subjects sold worldwide, and he exhibited motor racing themed work at various shows including the Goodwood Festival of Speed and Revival meetings.